siderolabs/talos/website/content/v1.5/learn-more/kubespan.md

 - an IP address and port of the host you wish to connect to

 The latter is really only required of _one_ side of the pair.
-Once traffic is received, that information is known and updated by WireGuard automatically and internally.
+Once traffic is received, that information is learned and updated by WireGuard automatically.

-For Kubernetes, though, this is not quite sufficient.
-Kubernetes also needs to know which traffic goes to which WireGuard peer.
+Kubernetes, though, also needs to know which traffic goes to which WireGuard peer.
-Because this information may be dynamic, we need a way to be able to constantly keep this information up to date.
+Because this information may be dynamic, we need a way to keep this information up to date.

-If we have a functional connection to Kubernetes otherwise, it's fairly easy: we can just keep that information in Kubernetes.
+If we already have a connection to Kubernetes, it's fairly easy: we can just keep that information in Kubernetes.
 Otherwise, we have to have some way to discover it.

-In our solution, we have a multi-tiered approach to gathering this information.
+Talos Linux implements a multi-tiered approach to gathering this information.
-Each tier can operate independently, but the amalgamation of the tiers produces a more robust set of connection criteria.
+Each tier can operate independently, but the amalgamation of the mechanisms produces a more robust set of connection criteria.

-For this discussion, we will point out two of these tiers:
+These mechanisms are:

 - an external service
 - a Kubernetes-based system

 See [discovery service]({{< relref "../talos-guides/discovery" >}}) to learn more about the external service.

-The Kubernetes-based system utilises annotations on Kubernetes Nodes which describe each node's public key and local addresses.
+The Kubernetes-based system utilizes annotations on Kubernetes Nodes which describe each node's public key and local addresses.

-On top of this, we also optionally route Pod subnets.
+On top of this, KubeSpan can optionally route Pod subnets.
-This is often (maybe even usually) taken care of by the CNI, but there are many situations where the CNI fails to be able to do this itself, across networks.
+This is usually taken care of by the CNI, but there are many situations where the CNI fails to be able to do this itself, across networks.

 ## NAT, Multiple Routes, Multiple IPs